Chizaruu/rlsktd/README.md

 ## How to get started
 This repository heavily uses Sirenix OdinInspector for Serialization.

-To use this repository properly, place either OdinInspector or OdinSerializer within the Project/External directory.
+To use this repository properly, place OdinInspector within the Project/External directory.

 OdinInspector - https://assetstore.unity.com/packages/tools/utilities/odin-inspector-and-serializer-89041 (Highly Recommended)

-OdinSerializer - https://odininspector.com/download#serializer (Desired namespace is Sirenix)

 ## Notes
 Please note that this is a work in progress and is not yet complete.